Top 10 Items to buy at Yard Sales

 Talk about “Christmas in July.”
 But for some reason, I always see Christmas Decorations in my adventures of Yard sales.
 I bought a gorgeous Blue Santa last year for $5.00.
 It was still in the box and was originally from some Home Party Company.

 9. Furniture /House Hold stuff

-One I bought was an Artist signed print – not framed – They got the print as a wedding gift and the frame got busted during a move, and they never had a chance to replace the frame, they put it in their garage sale.
-I paid $20.00 I could have sold it at the Frame shop for $400.00, but I declined and spent $400 getting it framed instead.
+One I bought was an Artist signed print – not framed – They got the edition as a wedding gift, and the frame got busted during a move, and they never had a chance to replace the frame; they put it in their garage sale.
+I paid $20.00.
+I could have sold it at the Frame shop for $400.00, but I declined and spent $400 getting it framed instead.